neel376/CareDash-site/README.md

 ## Introduction

-> This is my website page for the CareDash front-end test
+> This is my  webpage for the CareDash front-end test

 ## Table of Contents:
 * [Getting Setup](#setup)